๐ Introduction to Vector Search

 ๐ Vector Database Workflow

-- Content Ingestion: Raw data enters the system
+- 1Content Ingestion: Raw data enters the system

-- Embedding Generation: Deep learning models create vector representations
+- 2Embedding Generation: Deep learning models create vector representations

-- Vector Storage: Embeddings stored with optimized indexing
+- 3Vector Storage: Embeddings stored with optimized indexing

-- Query Processing: User queries converted to vectors
+- 4Query Processing: User queries converted to vectors

-- Similarity Search: Find nearest neighbors in vector space
+- 5Similarity Search: Find nearest neighbors in vector space

-- Result Ranking: Return most relevant matches
+- 6Result Ranking: Return most relevant matches

-๐ฎ Interactive Vector Similarity Demo
+๐ฎInteractive Vector Similarity Demo

 - ๐ต Blue Dots: Regular vector points in 2D space